-Focussing on professional services, the Assured Skills Academy is open to people with a Level 5 qualification and relevant experience, or a 2:2 degree in any discipline.
+Focusing on technology, the Assured Skills Academy is open to people with a Level 5 qualification and relevant experience, or a 2:2 degree in any discipline.

-Successful applicants receive eight weeks of industry-relevant pre-employment training at Belfast Met and Ulster University.
-Participants who complete the training will gain industry-recognised qualifications and are guaranteed a job interview for a role at PwC in Belfast.
+Successful applicants receive nine weeks of industry-relevant pre-employment training at Belfast Met.
+Participants who complete the training have the opportunity to gain industry-recognised qualifications and are guaranteed an interview for a role with PwC.

-“I am pleased to announce another Assured Skills Academy with PwC, Belfast Met and UU.
-This is an excellent opportunity for people seeking to start or change career in the professional services sector.
+“I am pleased to announce another Assured Skills Academy with PwC and Belfast Met.
+This is an excellent opportunity for people to join the largest firm of professional advisors in Northern Ireland.

-“Developing the local skills base is a key element of the economic recovery.
-Assured Skills Academies have a track record of success in upskilling people and helping them secure employment, and we will bring forward more Academies for applications in the coming months.”
+“Developing the local skills base is a key element of our economic recovery.
+Assured Skills Academies have a very strong track record of success in upskilling people and helping them secure employment.”

 The Minister added:

 “Successful applicants to the Academy will receive £155 per week training allowance and travel expenses while they train.
 They will also be guaranteed an interview with PwC in Belfast on completion of the training.
-I urge anyone who is eligible and interested to apply for this exciting opportunity.”
+I urge anyone who is interested and eligible to apply.”

-The Assured Skills Academy, focussing on professional services, will cover a range of areas including Financial Crime, Compliance Testing, Customer Management, PMO Services and Business Operations.
+The Assured Skills Academy will cover a range of areas including Technology, Compliance Testing, Customer Management, PMO Services and Business Operations.
 Training will be a blend of onsite and online learning delivered by Belfast Met.
 Successful applicants will require appropriate IT access in order to link to the online tuition.

 Louise Warde Hunter, Principal and Chief Executive of Belfast Met, said:

 “Belfast Met is proud to be a skills engine for our economy and we are delighted to continue to deliver this successful series of Assured Skills Academies.
-This programme will provide vital jobs in growth sectors, and participants will be well positioned to progress into good jobs and life-changing careers as a result.
+This programme will provide vital jobs in growth sectors, equipping learners, driving innovation and transforming lives by providing a vital stepping stone for participants into great careers.

 “We look forward to continuing to deliver this DfE programme in partnership with PwC and to welcoming our new cohort of learners.”

-More information and details on how to apply can be found on nidirect.
+More information and details on how to apply are available on nidirect

 Notes to editors:

-- Assured Skills is a pre-employment training programme run by the Department for the Economy.
-More information on Assured Skills is available on the DfE website.
+1. Assured Skills is a pre-employment training programme run by the Department for the Economy.
+More information on Assured Skills is available at: Assured Skills programme